penchord/web/_sources/project_pages/samuel_1.md

 We have a very engaged patient and carer involvement group.
 They have helped shape our work in important ways:

-* They have constantly encouraged the project to focus on patient outcomes above thrombolysis use and thrombolysis targets.
+* They have constantly encouraged the project to focus most on improving patient outcomes.
 * They provide a critical audience for developing and testing ways to explain complex machine learning methods in easily understandable ways.
 * They help the project prioritise what to communicate from the project's extensive work.